-The use of the SDI and the $NPC_s$ in practice present two key challenges.
+The use of the SDI and the NPC_S in practice presents two key challenges.
 The first is the need to pick a meaningful social opportunity cost.
 The second is the need to cope with the constraints of accounting data within an economic framework.